Your Model Application

-If you would like our staff photo editors to edit your set, then you may request that.
-It is acceptable for yourself or your photographer to edit the photos but before submitting the entire set edited, we request that three before and after samples are sent to us for approval.
+If you would like our staff photo editors to edit your set with additional effects, then you may request that, however we request that sets be submitted ready to publish.
 All photos must be edited in high resolution, and you should keep copies of the original shots should we request them.
-Edit samples and ay questions should be sent to [email protected]

 When do I get paid?

-If your set is accepted and approved, you should expect to receive a check within about 30 days from the date your set goes live.
+If your set is accepted and approved, you should expect to receive a check within about 60 days from the date your set is accepted.

 Who owns the photos?

 Cosplay Deviants owns the photos that are approved and used as a set, even the ones that are not made live on the site.
 If Cosplay Deviants does not approve the set for our use, ownership of the photos goes back to the photographer.